 This is one of my readers' favorite crockpot meals.
-It's wonderful because you throw it in the crockpot in the morning and at dinner time your meal is ready.
-I've also included some ways to use up all the shredded beef.
+It's wonderful because you throw the beef in the crockpot in the morning, and the main part of your meal is ready for dinner.
+I've also included some different meal ideas using shredded beef.

-3 - 4 lb chuck or other inexpensive beef roast (as in lower quality)
+3 - 4 lb chuck or other inexpensive beef roast (lower quality, less expensive cut)

 2 cups water